Home > Research > Neutron Science Laboratory > Kofu Group

 • Dynamics of hydrogen atoms and hydrogen-containing molecules in a wide range of materials

-• Spin dynamics of single-molecule magnets
+• Spin dynamics of spin glasses and molecular magnets

 • Development of neutron scattering instruments and challenges to new measurements